jrjml/jrjml.github.io/governing_structure/board-of-trustees.md

 #### Article I: Name

-The name of hte Board shall be the J. Robert Jamerson Memorial Library Board, existing by virtue of the provisions of Chapter 42 of the Laws of the State of Virginia, and exercising the powers and authority and assuming the responsibilities delegated to it under the said statute.
+The name of the Board shall be the J. Robert Jamerson Memorial Library Board, existing by virtue of the provisions of Chapter 42 of the Laws of the State of Virginia, and exercising the powers and authority and assuming the responsibilities delegated to it under the said statute.

 #### Article II: Purpose